Crunchyroll: Crunchyroll Channel

 On October 10, 2023, Sony announced it would launch a Crunchyroll-branded free ad-supported streaming television (FAST) channel, commonly referred to as the Crunchyroll Channel, under a partnership between its Crunchyroll, LLC and Game Show Network, LLC divisions.
 (Note: Sony owns Crunchyroll, LLC and Game Show Network, LLC through different divisions of the company.
-Crunchyroll, LLC is owned by Sony Pictures Entertainment and Sony Music Entertainment Japan's Aniplex, while Game Show Network, LLC is owned by the Sony Pictures Television Networks division of Sony Pictures Television.)
+Crunchyroll, LLC is owned by Sony Pictures Entertainment and Sony Music Entertainment Japan's Aniplex, while Game Show Network, LLC is owned by the Sony Pictures Television Game Shows division of Sony Pictures Television.)

 The linear channel launched on October 11 for The Roku Channel, LG Channels, and Vizio WatchFree+ platforms.
 The channel later became available on Amazon Freevee on October 17 and on Pluto TV on February 5, 2024.
 The initial programming lineup featured English-dubbed versions of anime titles such as Horimiya, Ranking of Kings, Moriarty the Patriot, Psycho-Pass, Arifureta: From Commonplace to World's Strongest, Sugar Apple Fairy Tale, To Your Eternity, and Code Geass.

+Crunchyroll Game Vault

+In November 2023, Crunchyroll launched their Game Vault service, which provides subscribers to their higher Mega and Ultimate Fan tiers with access to premium anime-inspired mobile games on Android and iOS devices without ads or in-app purchases.
+The service is different to their publishing division Crunchyroll Games, which releases free-to-play titles based on popular anime properties.

+Titles available exclusively on mobile through the service include River City Girls, Pikuniku, Crypt of the NecroDancer, and Shantae and the Seven Sirens.
+In 2026, Crunchyroll announced they would begin to develop original video games for release on the Game Vault service.